American mahjong: Dragons

-For the convenience of American players, English words "Red", "Green" and "White" are usually written on the tiles, stating which dragon it is.
-Besides, some will say letter "C" (for "中" in Cantonese Romanisation), "F" (for "發" in Cantonese Romanisation), "P" or "B" (for "白" in Cantonese Romanisation).
+The words "White", "Green" and "Red" are usually written on the tiles, stating which dragon it is.
+Alternatively, some sets will print letters "P" or "B" (for "白" in Cantonese Romanisation) on the white dragon, "F" (for "發" in Cantonese Romanisation) on the green dragon, and "C" (for "中" in Cantonese Romanisation) on the red dragon.

 Flowers

 In the demonstration of NMJL, the two groups of flowers are "Spring (春), Summer (夏), Autumn (秋), Winter (冬)" and "Fortunate (福), Luxurious (祿), Longevity (壽), Noble (貴)".

 However, the two groups of normal flowers commonly found in mahjong tiles, i.e. "Spring, Summer, Autumn, Winter" and "Plum blossom (梅), Orchid (蘭), Chrysanthemum (菊), Bamboo (竹)" can also be used.

 Each flower associated with an Arabic number and a specific direction, as below:

-For the convenience of American players, English words "Spring", "Summer", "Autumn", "Winter" and "Plum.B", "Orchid", "Chrys", "Bamboo" are usually written on the tiles, stating which flower it is.
+The words "Spring", "Summer", "Autumn", "Winter" and "Plum.B", "Orchid", "Chrys", "Bamboo" are usually written on the tiles, stating which flower it is.
 Besides, some will say Arabic numbers 1 to 4.

 Jokers

 American Mahjong also has 8 Joker tiles, they are all-purpose tiles.
+These are uncommon in Chinese variants, but are normal in other regional variants, such as Thai and Vietnamese mahjong.